Course Outline

 • Operational traceability

-• Best practices for control and audit
+• Best practices for control and auditing

-Module 5: Best Practices and Conclusion
+Module 5: Best Practices and Closing

-• Operational security in using SWIFT
+• Operational security in the use of SWIFT

-• Common errors and how to avoid them
+• Frequent errors and how to avoid them

-• Recommendations for daily system usage
+• Recommendations for daily system use

 • Q&A session